 Manchester Mark 1

 The development of the Manchester Mark 1 ended the same year it became operational; giving way to the Ferranti Mark 1 computer.
-The Mark 1 computer implemented 34 new patents and the use of index registers, which allow programs to read through a set, or an array of words stored in the computer's memory.
+The Mark 1 computer implemented 34 new patents and the use of index registers.
+These registers allow programs to read through a set, or an array of words stored in the computer's memory.